F-2-F/F2F.ReactiveNavigation/README.md

 # F2F.ReactiveNavigation

+**Please note that this library is still under development!** Builds are available via NuGet as prereleases.

 You already tried [PRISM](https://compositewpf.codeplex.com/) and you are not convinced about it's navigation capabilities?
 We too!
 So we took the concept of navigation and created a new framework for UI navigation which is portable, asynchronous and reactive.

-The basic idea is that an UI consists of regions, identified by `IRegion`.
+The basic idea is that an UI consists of regions, identified by `INavigableRegion`.
 A region can contain one or more views which are related to view models, the `ReactiveViewModel`.
-Creating, showing and closing views in a region is done using the same navigation mechanism in `IRouter`.
-For creating UI-related views you can use `IRegionAdapter`.
+Creating, showing and closing views in a region is done using the same navigation mechanism in `INavigate`.
+You can use an `IRegionAdapter` for monitoring regions and perform actions on UI elements.

 The navigation target is the view model, not the view.
 Furthermore the navigation is done explicit by using the concrete type of a view model.
 Each navigation request can transport additional information, the `INavigationParameters`.